 - [x] Chorus effect

-- [x] Reverb and Chorus can be enabled/disabled individually
+- [x] Reverb, Chorus, and Stereo Enhancer can all be enabled/disabled individually

 - Other things